laurent-martin/aspera-hsts-operations/README.md

 #### Create transfer user

 When used with AoC, only one transfer user is used: `xfer`, specified by `$aspera_os_user`.
-Optionally we can create a group.
+Optionally we can create a group `asperausers` in case we need to manage multiple transfer users.
 We make sure to block direct login with that user.
 Create this user: